 The more potassium you eat, the more sodium you lose through urine.
 Potassium also helps to ease tension in your blood vessel walls, which helps further lower blood pressure.

-Increasing potassium through diet is recommended in adults with blood pressure above 120/80 who are otherwise healthy.
+Increasing dietary potassium is recommended in healthy adults with blood pressure above 120/80.